DICE-UNC/jargon/README.md

 ### move semantics error in cloud browser moving a/path/a to a/path/b with collection already exists #140

 Updated semantics of move collection to avoid 'collection already exists errors' by adding the source collection as the child of the target collection name

+###  across federation browsing under strict acls doesn't interpolate home/ and find subdirs viewable #39

+More gracefully handle path guessing heuristics cross-federation browsing when drilling down and stict ACLs is on.

+###  CI integration with iRODS 4 #18

+Changes in build automation and testing to integrate Jargon testing into iRODS Consortium Continuous integration

+###  copy of file to itself recursively endlessly copies until path gets too large #151

+Added checks to not copy a collection recursively under itself.
+Revealed in cloud browser testing.

+###  -832000 in cloud browser clicking on file in fed zone #152

+Removed resource group name from DataObject selects when querying for domain object.
+That is no longer useful with new resource domain hierarchy and was causing GenQuery exceptions with later iRODS versions